betterscientificsoftware/bssw.io/Articles/HowTos/CriticalBeginnerGitUsageTips.md

 You can’t do that with Git stashes.)

-**F) You can always recover an earlier state of any of your local branches** by looking at [`git reflog`](https://git-scm.com/book/en/v2/Git-Internals-Maintenance-and-Data-Recovery) and then use a combination [`git checkout`](http://marklodato.github.io/visual-git-guide/index-en.html#checkout) and/or [`git reset –hard`](http://marklodato.github.io/visual-git-guide/index-en.html#reset), etc.
+**F) You can always recover an earlier state of any of your local branches** by looking at [`git reflog`](https://git-scm.com/book/en/v2/Git-Internals-Maintenance-and-Data-Recovery) and then using a combination [`git checkout`](http://marklodato.github.io/visual-git-guide/index-en.html#checkout) and/or [`git reset –hard`](http://marklodato.github.io/visual-git-guide/index-en.html#reset), etc.
 (See [How to undo (almost) anything in Git](https://github.blog/2015-06-08-how-to-undo-almost-anything-with-git/#redo-after-undo-local).)

 **G) Never delete a local Git repo (unless you are completely done with it).**
 Your local Git repos have a [wealth of information that can’t be pushed to other Git repos](https://www.cs.cmu.edu/~davide/howto/git_lose.html) (e.g. `git rerere` info, `git reflog` info, etc.).
-Because of 'F', you should never have to delete a local Git repo and re-clone to get out of some "bad" state.
+Because of **'F'**, you should never have to delete a local Git repo and re-clone to get out of some "bad" state.
 Only a corrupted disk that corrupts the local Git DB history (which is extremely rare) should cause you to have to re-clone the local Git repo.
-(If you feel like you need to delete your local Git repo to get out of some bad state of a non-corrupted repo, then you did not learn the basics of Git well enough so keep learning!)
+(If you feel like you need to delete your local Git repo to get out of some bad state of a non-corrupted repo, then you have not yet learned the basics of Git well enough so keep learning!)

 **H) Don’t commit large generated (binary) files in a Git repo** .
 These get stuck in the Git history **forever** and can only be removed by "[filtering](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)" the Git repo (which is a very disruptive process for everyone involved).

-**I) Never do `git push -f` to a remote branch shared with other people unless everyone involved really knows what they are doing.** Very few Git users know how to adjust to a reset remote branch or even what that means.
+**I) Never do `git push -f` to a remote branch shared with other people unless everyone involved really knows what they are doing.** Very few Git users know how to adjust to a forced reset remote branch or even what that means.

-There are many other helpful guidelines that one can come up with for using Git as well but the above ones are arguably the most helpful for Git beginners (and some Git users that have been using git for many years but never really learned these basic tips).
+There are many other helpful guidelines that one can come up with for using Git but the ones above are arguably the most helpful for Git beginners (and some people that have been using Git for many years but never really learned these basics).

 <!---
  Publish: preview